Adrian Peterson: 2012 season: MVP season

 Entering Week 17, he needed 208 yards to break the NFL single-season record for the most rushing yards (2,105), set in 1984 by Eric Dickerson.
 That week, the Vikings played the Green Bay Packers needing a win to clinch a playoff berth.
 The game was tied at 34 in the fourth quarter when Peterson ran for 26 yards, setting the Vikings up for a game-winning field goal with three seconds left.
 The Vikings chose the field goal, which sent them to the playoffs, but also left Peterson nine yards short of breaking the record.
 In December, Peterson rushed for a total of 861 yards, the most for a single month in NFL history.
 As a result, he earned NFC Offensive Player of the Month for December.
 Peterson became the second player (Earl Campbell, 1980) to rush for 150 or more yards in seven games during an NFL season and had 1,019 yards after contact.
 He finished the 2012 season with 348 carries for 2,097 rushing yards, the second-most ever for a running back in a single season.
 Peterson became only the seventh player in NFL history to eclipse 2,000 rushing yards.
 The Vikings improved from 3–13 in 2011 to 10–6, qualifying as the NFC's sixth seed in the playoffs.
 In the Wild Card Round, with Vikings' starting quarterback Christian Ponder unable to start due to injury, the Vikings fell to the Green Bay Packers in a rematch by a score of 24–10.
 The team's record, alongside Peterson's historic season, earned him the NFL Offensive Player of the Year and the NFL Most Valuable Player awards.
 In addition, he earned the Bert Bell Award for the second time in his career.
 His comeback from an ACL tear the season before also earned him second place in NFL Comeback Player of the Year award voting, coming in second to Denver Broncos quarterback Peyton Manning.
 He was named to his fifth career Pro Bowl and was named as a first-team All-Pro for the third time.
 After the completion of the season, Peterson underwent surgery for a sports hernia.
 It became known that Peterson played through this injury starting in the last quarter of the season.
 He was ranked as the best player in the NFL amongst his peers on the NFL Top 100 Players of 2013.
+As of 2024, Peterson remains as the most recent non-quarterback player in the league to win the NFL MVP award.